The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 \subsection{Galaxy Luminosity Coverage}

-We define the galaxy luminosity coverage as the fraction of $B$-band luminosity of galaxies observed out of the total $B$-band luminosity of all galaxies with $L>L_{B}^{*}$ in the 90\% localization volume within 3$\sigma$ of the mean localization distance.
-Here, $L_{B}^{*}$ is the $B$-band luminosity corresponding to $L^{*}$, the charactesitic luminosity of the Schechter Function \citep{schechter_function}.
+We define the galaxy luminosity coverage as the fraction of $B$-band luminosity of galaxies observed out of the cumulative $B$-band luminosity of all galaxies with $L>L_{B}^{*}$ in the 90\% localization volume within 3$\sigma$ of the mean localization distance.
+Here, $L_{B}^{*}$ is the $B$-band luminosity corresponding to $L^{*}$, the characteristic luminosity of the Schechter Function \citep{schechter_function}.
 We adopt a corresponding absolute magnitude in the $B$ band of $M_B^{*}=-20.7$, following \cite{o2_summary}.
 The GLADE catalog is less complete to galaxies fainter than $L^{*}$ at large distances \citep[see][for more details]{dalya_glade2p3}.

 We count only galaxies that have a $B$-band apparent magnitude and a distance estimate in Version 2.3 of the GLADE catalog.
-There are a total of 47664 (34302) such galaxies in the catalog inside the initial (updated) 90\% localization.
+There are a total of 191,033 galaxies (133,240) inside the initial (updated) 90\% localization.
+Of these 47,664 (34,302) have $L>L^{*}_{B}$, a luminosity fraction of 0.72 (0.72).

-We count galaxies that are inside observed footprints and the localization volume, once with recounting galaxies and once without.
-Figure \ref{fig:luminosity_collected} shows the galaxy luminosity coverage as a function of time.
-After 5.65 days from the merger, only 52\% of the $B$-band luminosity in galaxies inside the updated localization region was observed, while 11.88 times the localization luminosity was observed in total due to overlapping observations.
+We count galaxies that are inside observed footprints and the localization volume.
+The bottom panel of Figure \ref{fig:area_prob_lum_calc} shows the galaxy luminosity coverage as a function of time.
+After 5.65 days from the merger, only 52\% of the $B$-band luminosity in galaxies inside the updated localization region was uniquely observed, while 11.88 times the localization luminosity was observed in total due to overlapping observations.